Physics

 Special Requirements for the Ph.D.
 Degree

 To complete the course requirements, students are expected to take a set of seven full-term courses: six foundational courses and one elective.
 The six core courses (PHYS 500, Advanced Classical Mechanics; PHYS 502, Electromagnetic Theory I; PHYS 506, Mathematical Methods of Physics; PHYS 508, Quantum Mechanics I; PHYS 510, Quantum Mechanics II; and PHYS 512, Statistical Physics I) serve to complete the student’s undergraduate core training in classical and quantum physics.
 For the seventh course, students select from the list of graduate elective courses offered by the Physics or Applied Physics departments, or courses offered by other departments with the approval of the director of graduate studies (DGS).
-In addition, all students are required to engage in a research project by taking PHYS 990, Special Investigations.
+In addition, all students are required to engage in a research project by taking PHYS 990, Special Investigations, by the end of their second year of study.
 First-year students are also required, in addition to their core courses, to take PHYS 515, Topics in Modern Physics Research, in the fall, and PHYS 590, Responsible Conduct in Research for Physical Scientists, in the spring.
 Certain equivalent course work or successful completion of a pass-out examination may allow for the substitution or waiver of core courses for individual students.

-Before the end of students‘ third year of study, they must submit their thesis prospectus, as presented to and approved by their core thesis committee.
-Students who have completed their required course credits with satisfactory grades (two Honors and an overall High Pass average), taken the qualifying events, and submitted an acceptable thesis prospectus are recommended for admission to candidacy and to receive their M.Phil en route.
-Students entering the program with a master's degree in physics or a related field may waive equivalent graduate-level core courses, with approval from the DGS, without the requirement of replacing course credits.
+Before the end of a student’s third year of study, they must submit their thesis prospectus, as presented to and approved by their core thesis committee.
+Students who have completed their required course credits with satisfactory grades (two Honors and an overall High Pass average), taken the qualifying events, and submitted an acceptable thesis prospectus are recommended for advancement to candidacy and to receive their M.Phil en route.
+Students entering the program with a master’s degree in physics or a related field may waive equivalent graduate-level core courses, with approval from the DGS, without the requirement of replacing course credits.
 These student can advance to candidacy, after completing all other requirements, without receiving an M.Phil from the department.

 Master’s Degrees